SspStark/k-NN-Algorithm/README.md

 - In greyscale the value 0 is pitch black and the value 255 is white, based on the values the shade will change.
 - The machine will take this image as matrix with values of greyscale.

+## Computer Vision
+Enabling computers to understand the content of digital images or videos.
+In order to search images or videos, computers needs to know what the image or video contains.
+- Ex: Object Detection, Face Recognition, Image Classification, Feature Matching
+- steps in computer vision: 1.Acquiring Image, 2.Processing the Image, 3.Understanding the Image.

 There are many classification algorithms to work on this project and k-NN is one of them.

 ## k-NN Algorithm